bartongroup/RATS/README.md

 #### What it needs

 As input `rats` requires transcript abundance estimates with or without bootstrapping.
-For convenience, these can be also be extracted directly from the output of [Sleuth](http://pachterlab.github.io/sleuth/).
+For convenience, these can also be extracted directly from the output of [Sleuth](http://pachterlab.github.io/sleuth/).
 It also requires a look-up table matching transcript identifiers to respective gene identifiers.